bihealth/sodar-server/docs_manual/source/introduction.rst

 ================

 - Accessibility
-    * User access via one or multiple LDAP/AD services, Single Sign-On via SAML and/or local accounts
+    * User access via one or multiple LDAP/AD services and/or local accounts
     * Access tokens can be can be generated for REST API use
     * UUIDs and permanent URLs for all relevant objects in the system
 - iRODS Integration